Constraining CMB physical processes using Planck 2018 data: Results

-When the excluded parameter is the lensing effect, strong anti-correlations between the phenomenological amplitudes $A_{SW}$, $A_{eISW}$, $A_{Dop}$ and $A_{Pol}$ and the scalar amplitude $\ln(10^{10}A_s)$ are observed.
-Interestingly, $A_{SW}$, $A_{eISW}$, $A_{Dop}$ were not anti-correlated with $A_s$ because EE angular power spectrum helps to constrain the scalar amplitude as the EE spectrum does not depend on the $A_{SW}$, $A_{eISW}$ and $A_{Dop}$ parameters.
-The same happens with $A_s$ and $A_{Pol}$.
+When the excluded parameter is the lensing effect, strong anticorrelations are observed between the phenomenological amplitudes $A_{SW}$, $A_{eISW}$, $A_{Dop}$ and $A_{Pol}$ and the scalar amplitude $\ln(10^{10}A_s)$.
+Interestingly, $A_{SW}$, $A_{eISW}$, $A_{Dop}$ were not anti-correlated with $A_s$ because the angular power spectrum of EE helps to constrain the scalar amplitude since the EE spectrum does not depend on the parameters $A_{SW}$, $A_{eISW}$ and $A_{Dop}$.
+The same is true for $A_s$ and $A_{Pol}$.
 These two parameters are extremely anti-correlated in the EE angular power spectrum, but when the temperature angular power spectrum is considered, the degeneracy disappears.
-The combined action of these four phenomenological amplitudes provokes the existing anti-correlation with $A_s$.
-Notice that the lensing angular power spectrum is proportional to $A_s$ and $A_L$, however it is not enough to determine $A_s$ precisely and to broke the anti-correlations between certain parameters.
-Addition of other datasets would be needed to precisely constrain some combinations of four cosmological amplitudes and the combination of all phenomenological amplitudes, which is not covered in this work.
+The combined action of these four phenomenological amplitudes causes the existing anti-correlation with $A_s$.
+Note that the lensing angular power spectrum is proportional to $A_s$ and $A_L$, however, it is not sufficient to determine $A_s$ accurately and break the anti-correlations between certain parameters.
+It would be necessary to add other data sets to accurately constrain some combinations of four cosmological amplitudes and the combination of all phenomenological amplitudes, which is not contemplated in this work.

-Finally, from Table \ref{tab:fourParams} no major improvements were observed for the models studied in this Section.
+Finally, from Table \ref{tab:fourParams} no improvements were observed for the models studied in this section with respect to $\Lambda$CDM.